Brilliant at Fixing the Wrong Thing

 Teams skip Root Cause Analysis for one reason: it feels slow.
 When there's a crisis, the impulse is to act immediately.
 Analysis feels like delay.

 Cadbury learned this through a Learn2 experience.
 They had contracts that took 8 months to renegotiate.
-After their team learned Root Cause Analysis, they renegotiated 100% of their contracts in 8 weeks.
+After their team practiced Root Cause Analysis, they renegotiated 100% of their contracts in 8 weeks.
 The speed came from understanding the real problem, not working faster on the wrong one.

 What the Simulation Reveals